Tolworth: Tolworth Tower

 The principal shopping centre is situated west of the A3 in Tolworth Broadway, with the landmark Tolworth Tower, at its junction with the A3.
 Tolworth Tower, built on the site of the former Tolworth Odeon Cinema is an office block designed by George Marsh of R. Seifert and Partners and opened in 1963.

 The tower is 265 feet high with 22 floors.
 The ground floor of the building is occupied largely by a single retail unit, originally a Fine Fare supermarket which traded until the early 1980s, and is currently a Marks and Spencer supermarket – and smaller retail units along the Broadway, the remainder taken up with access to the other floors.
 The remaining floors of the building were originally occupied by commercial and government offices, but the north wing has recently re-opened as a Travelodge hotel.
 The building is a local landmark and is the tallest building for miles around.

-The offices and studios of Radio Jackie, a commercial radio station broadcasting to south-west London and north Surrey, can be found on the Broadway in what had been the Crown Post Office.
+The offices and studios of 107.8 Radio Jackie, a commercial radio station broadcasting to south-west London and north Surrey, can be found on the Broadway in what had been the Crown Post Office.
 The broadcast mast is sited, with many other antennas, atop Tolworth Tower.

-The Tolworth Greenway
+Tolworth Greenway

 The Tolworth Greenway was a public space planning scheme, the Mayor's "Great Outdoors" initiative.
 The barrier on the central reservation was removed, which itself has been widened.
-The stripey green "sureset" resin surface allows users to walk the length of Tolworth Broadway on the Greenway and to cross the Kingston ByPass (A3) at street level.
+The stripey green "sureset" resin surface allows users to walk the length of Tolworth Broadway on the Greenway and to cross the Kingston Bypass (A3) at street level.
 The scheme aimed to revitalise Tolworth Broadway, improve safety and reduce traffic speeds.
 Critics believed that the area would be more dangerous, as pedestrians would cross the road wherever they chose.